diversetech/woo-nsano/readme.txt

 * Remember to configure your currency to Ghana Cedis on WooCommerce.
 * Set the callback url for your API credetials to (http://your-site.com/wc-api/wc_nsano_payment_callback/)

-== Frequently Asked Questions ==

-= How do I get started with receiving payments with Nsano using this plugin =

-1. You need to have a Nsano Merchant Account.
-2. You also need to have WooCommerce plugin installed and activated on your WordPress site.
-3. After this, install and activate this plugin.

-= What do I do if I am facing issues with this plugin =

-You can raise a support ticket [here](https://wordpress.org/support/plugin/woo-Nsano-payments-gateway).

-= Where do I get more information on how to use Nsano =

-You can send an email to admin@wgghana.com

 == Changelog ==

 1. First Release